rrthomas/linton/doc/Installation/body.in.md

 ```

 where `DIRECTORY` is the directory in which to write the new web site’s
 pages and ancillary files.
-This will be a copy of Linton’s documentation to
-start with.
+Linton copies the default Linton site template files and a couple of sample pages into the directory you specify.

 Then, configure Linton as described in [Configuration](Configuration/index.html).